 Warnings showing in Front end

-A WordPress site showing warnings in Front end helps users maintain WordPress sites.
+A WordPress site showing warnings on the front end helps users maintain WordPress sites with proper messages.

 Warnings in WordPress are used for various purposes.
-In this case – error statements on WordPress front end help users fix WordPress issues, whereas warnings also help you improve site security.
+In this case, error statements on the WordPress front end help users fix WordPress issues, whereas warnings also help improve site security.

-However – warnings, error statements, and messages on WordPress front end also help bad guys exploit WordPress vulnerabilities.
+However, warnings, error statements, and messages on the WordPress front end also help bad guys exploit WordPress vulnerabilities.

-In this resource – we are going to learn about warnings showing on WordPress front-end.
-You’ll learn about warnings’ benefits in WordPress and how to turn off error statements in WordPress – if protection from hacking attacks is the purpose.
+This resource will teach us about warnings on the WordPress front end.
+You’ll learn about warnings’ benefits in WordPress and how to turn off error statements in WordPress if protection from hacking attacks is the purpose.

 Introduction: Warnings showing in WordPress Front end

-As its name suggests – warnings, error statements, and messages on WordPress front end help us know – what went wrong in WordPress.
+As its name suggests – warnings, error statements, and messages on the WordPress front end help us know – what went wrong in WordPress.
+The name suggests errors shown on the WordPress front end.

-For example – if specific plugins fail to handle users’ requests, run a particular operation, or conflict with existing WordPress assets, such as a Theme – WordPress shows errors and warnings on the Front end.
+For example, if specific plugins fail to handle users’ requests, run a particular operation, or conflict with existing WordPress assets, such as a Theme, WordPress shows errors and warnings on the Front end.
+By looking at error statement(s) on the front end, users can find, track, and fix WordPress issues more easily.

 How do WordPress Warnings help Users?